alialobidm/go-better-auth/README.md

 - 🧩 **Comprehensive Configuration** – Flexible, type-safe config with sensible defaults and environment variable support.
 - 🛡️ **Enhanced Security** – CSRF protection.
 - ⚡ **Rate Limiting** – Configurable rate limiting with secondary storage.
+- 🔌 **Plugin System** – Extensible plugin architecture for custom business logic and routes.
+Including flexible plugin interface to implement all kinds of plugins.

 ---

 ### Docs

 For more info and a full guide on how to use this library, check out the [Docs](https://go-better-auth.vercel.app/docs).

----

-### Roadmap

-Planned features:

-- 🔌 **Plugin System** – Extensible plugin architecture for custom business logic and routes.
-Including flexible plugin interface to implement all kinds of plugins.

 ---